Joran van der Sloot

-Joran Andreas Petrus van der Sloot ([ˈjoːrɑɱ vɑn dər ˈsloːt]; born 6 August 1987) is a Dutch convicted murderer who killed Stephany Flores Ramírez in Lima, Peru, in 2010.
-He is also the prime suspect in the disappearance of Natalee Holloway in 2005.
+Joran Andreas Petrus van der Sloot ([ˈjoːrɑɱ vɑn dər ˈsloːt]; born August 6, 1987) is a Dutch murderer who was convicted in the 2010 killing of Stephany Flores Ramírez in Lima, Peru.
+He first came to public attention as the prime suspect in the disappearance of Natalee Holloway in 2005.

-After Flores' murder on 30 May 2010 — five years to the day after Holloway's disappearance — Van der Sloot fled to Chile, where he was arrested and extradited back to Peru for questioning regarding the murder.
-On 7 June 2010, he confessed to bludgeoning Flores.
-He later tried to formally retract his confession, claiming that he had been intimidated by the Peruvian police and framed by the FBI.
-A Peruvian judge ruled on 25 June 2010 that the confession was valid, and on 13 January 2012, Van der Sloot was sentenced to 28 years' imprisonment for Flores' murder.
+After Flores' murder on May 30, 2010, five years to the day after Holloway's disappearance, Van der Sloot fled to Chile, where he was arrested and extradited to Peru for questioning regarding the murder.

+On June 7, 2010, Van der Sloot confessed to bludgeoning Flores.
+He later tried to formally retract his confession, claiming that he had been intimidated by the Peruvian Police and framed by the FBI.
+A Peruvian judge ruled on June 25, 2010 that the confession was valid, and on January 13, 2012, Van der Sloot was sentenced to 28 years' imprisonment for Flores's murder.
 In January 2023, an additional 18 years were added to his sentence for trafficking cocaine while in prison.

-While living in Aruba five years earlier, Van der Sloot was (and still is) the prime suspect in the disappearance of Natalee Holloway, an 18-year-old American who disappeared on the island on 30 May 2005.
-Van der Sloot was indicted by a federal grand jury in the U.S. for wire fraud and extortion related to Holloway's whereabouts.
-Holloway's disappearance remains unsolved.
+On June 8, 2023, Van der Sloot was extradited to the United States to face trial for extortion and wire fraud, with both charges being linked to Holloway's disappearance.
+On October 18, 2023, he admitted to killing Holloway in a proffer letter, which was released after he pleaded guilty to other associated charges in the United States District Court for the Northern District of Alabama.

 The Holloway and Flores cases both attracted widespread media attention; Time magazine declared Van der Sloot's arrest the top crime story of 2010.
-Van der Sloot was the subject of international news coverage from prison, leading to controversies that resulted in the investigation and suspension of several Peruvian officials.
+He was the subject of international news coverage from prison, leading to controversies that resulted in the investigation and suspension of several Peruvian officials.

 Background

-Joran van der Sloot was born in Arnhem in the Netherlands as one of three sons to Paulus van der Sloot (1952–2010), a lawyer, and Anita van der Sloot-Hugen, an art teacher.
+Joran van der Sloot was born in the Dutch city of Arnhem, one of three sons to Paulus van der Sloot (1952–2010), a lawyer, and Anita van der Sloot-Hugen, an art teacher.
 In 1990, his family moved from Arnhem to Aruba, where he was an honor student at the International School of Aruba.

-Van der Sloot was a star soccer and tennis athlete at the school, competing in doubles tennis with his father at the Moët et Chandon Anniversary Cup in 2005 and hoped to play for Saint Leo University.
-Van der Sloot's mother said he had a problem with lying and had a tendency to sneak out of the house at night to go to casinos.
+Van der Sloot was a football (soccer) and tennis athlete at the school, competing in doubles tennis with his father at the Moët & Chandon Anniversary Cup in 2005 and hoped to play for Saint Leo University.
+Van der Sloot's mother said he was a habitual liar and had a tendency to sneak out of the house at night to go to casinos.